Army Sustainment Resource Portal

-The Army Sustainment Resource Portal (formerly Sustainment Unit One Stop) is a website that offers links to sustainment resources pertinent to the U.S. Army operational force.
-It is maintained by the Training Technology Division as part of G-3 Training and Doctrine, Combined Arms Support Command (CASCOM), Fort Gregg-Adams, Virginia.
+The Army Sustainment Resource Portal (formerly named Sustainment Unit One Stop) is a website that offers links for sustainment resources pertinent to the U.S. Army operational force, which is maintained by the Combined Arms Support Command (CASCOM).

-This portal directs soldiers to training and doctrine resources, as well as products pertaining to lessons learned, leadership development, the operations process, virtual training products, and training focus areas.

-It also provides access to proponent-specific resources for Quartermaster, Ordnance, Transportation, Financial Management and Human Resources.

-The goal of the Army Sustainment Resource Portal is to provide simple, consolidated and searchable access to the most relevant and authoritative sustainment products for the Army.
+The goal of the Army Sustainment Resource Portal is to provide simple, consolidated and searchable access to the most relevant and authoritative sustainment products for the United States Army, which offers soldiers training and doctrine resources, as well as products, lessons learned, leadership development, operations process, virtual training products, and training focus areas.
+It also serves to provide access to proponent-specific resources for Quartermaster, Ordnance, Transportation, Financial Management and Human Resources.